matbesancon/hugo-site/content/publication/journal/carderera-2024-simple/index.md

 ---
-title: The MIP Workshop 2023 Computational Competition on Reoptimization
+title: Scalable Frank--Wolfe on Generalized Self-Concordant Functions via Simple Steps

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Suresh Bolusani
+- Alejandro Carderera
 - Mathieu Besançon
-- Ambros Gleixner
-- Timo Berthold
-- Claudia D'Ambrosio
-- Gonzalo Muñoz
-- Joseph Paat
-- Dimitri Thomopulos
+- Sebastian Pokutta

 # Author notes (such as 'Equal Contribution')
 author_notes: []

-date: '2023-01-01'
+date: '2024-01-01'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-05-17T12:26:44.478273Z'
+publishDate: '2024-07-16T11:31:15.779750Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types:
-- '3'
+- '2'

 # Publication name and optional abbreviated publication name.
-publication: ''
+publication: '*SIAM Journal on Optimization*'
 publication_short: ''

 abstract: ''